Guide to paying off a loan abroad

 While an overseas property can be a great investment, there are some risks associated with carrying an overseas mortgage or loan.
 One of those risks is currency exchange rate fluctuations.
 Currency fluctuations of as little as 1-2% can take a big cut out of your personal budget when you’re making payments over the long term.

-One of the ways to minimize risk associated with long term currency exposure is to consider sending a large sum of money overseas when rates are favorable.
+One of the ways to minimise risk associated with long term currency exposure is to consider sending a large sum of money overseas when rates are favourable.
 Making larger payments may also reduce your interest rate charges, but be advised that as an overseas resident, you may not be able to access credit in that market from abroad.
 So before choosing a hedging strategy, take into account your personal financial objectives.
 Check with your bank about the rules that may apply for tapping the equity in your overseas property from abroad later on, in case your circumstances change.

 Another way to keep more control over your money is to use a Forward Contract to lock in an exchange rate for a period of 12 months.
 With a Forward, you know exactly what exchange rate you’ll be using, so you can budget and plan accordingly.